-In the vanity area, we replaced the mirror, lighting and countertop but I’m so glad we kept the old vanity!
+I’m so glad we kept the old vanity!
 Why throw away something perfectly good when a little work and prep can make it look brand new again?
-Here’s a shot of the before and during….
+Here’s a side by side shot of the before and during….

 …and a final reveal of the after.
-Unfortunately I shot this picture at night, so it looks washed out and you don’t get the full beauty of the colour, but it looks stunning in person!
 If only the shower glass door installers could see it now!

-If we had only done the vanity area, it would have made a huge improvement to the bathroom, but we did a full renovation for my Mom and it turned out better than I ever expected.
-To see the full post, where I show you how to maximize bathroom space, click here.
+If we had only done the vanity area, it would have made a huge improvement to the bathroom.
+However, we did a full renovation and give you tips on reclaiming and maximizing space in the bathroom.

-In an upcoming post, we’ll be showing you how we made over our fireplace taking it from this…
+In an upcoming post, we’ll be showing you how to brick fireplace makeover:

 There are tons of other home and garden ideas on our home page, so have a browse.

-And if you haven’t done so already, visit my sister craft category!
-Birdz of a Feather ~ Craft Rehab is where I showcase inspiring craft ideas and hacks like the one coming up where I take an empty dental floss container that was about to be tossed out and turn it into….. well, you’ll just have to subscribe to find out!
+And if you haven’t done so already, visit our new craft category!
+Birdz of a Feather ~ Craft Rehab is where I showcase inspiring eco-friends craft ideas.